akil/downloader/README.md

 # Downloader

 Downloader is a multiple engine torrent downloader.
-It automatically detect which files to downloade and automatically look for next episode on torrent engines.
+It automatically detect which files to download and automatically look for next episode on torrent engines.

 # How it works